Frequently Asked Questions (FAQs)

 We are located on the 3rd floor of the Student Center South (above Wells Fargo) Suite G308.

 How can I get involved with existing organizations?

 Search for an organization by name or keyword on the Campus Organizations website.
 You may then contact the clubs you are interested in to find out when meetings are or if they are having any upcoming events.

 How many campus organizations are there?

-The number of student organizations at UCI is always growing as new student groups register every quarter.
+The number of student organizations at UCI is always growing as new student clubs register.
 There are currently over 600 organizations on campus.
-To see a full list of groups, please visit the campus organizations website.
+To see a full list of these organizations, please visit the Campus Organizations website.

-If there is already a group that exists with a similar purpose, can I still start a new one?
+If there is already a club that exists with a similar purpose, can I still start a new one?

-While we encourage groups with similar purposes to consider consolidation, we allow groups with similar purposes to be recognized as long as there is a clear difference in organization purposes/missions.
+While we encourage organizations with similar purposes to consider consolidation, we allow groups with similar purposes to be recognized as long as there is a clear difference in organization purposes/missions.

 How much does it cost to register?